calidion/aex/README.md

 # AEX

-A simple, easy to use, scoped web server, with async linear middlewares and no callbacks.
+A simple, easy to use, decorated, scoped web server, with async linear middlewares and no more callbacks in middlewares.

 It is an example: